 Each tracking group consists of strictly eight individuals with each group having a park guide and ranger.
 Tracking can take about 1- 6 hours depending how easily and quick the gorillas are spotted.
 Once you have located a gorilla group, you will be give exactly an hour with them; hence you should maximize your time well and don’t forget to take lots of pictures without using your camera’s flash.
 The tracking trails can be very wet, steep and slippery thus you should wear a good pair of hiking boots.

-Batwa Trail Experience: After your gorilla trekking experience in Bwindi Forest, you will proceed to do the Batwa Trail Experience, which is conducted by local Batwa guides.
+Batwa Trail Experience: On the 10th day of your 21 Day Rwanda and Uganda safari, after your gorilla trekking experience in Bwindi Forest, you will proceed to do the Batwa Trail Experience, which is conducted by local Batwa guides.
 Get to learn more about the Batwa’s long and ancient history with the forest, and also learn how to make some local herbal medicines, and Batwa traditional hunting skills.
 Later head back to the park’s headquarters for your gorilla trekking certificate and transfer back to your lodge for dinner and overnight.

 Day 11: Transfer to Lake Mburo National Park & a Sunset Boat Cruise.